 A histogram is a popular chart for data analysis in Excel.
 It is similar to a column chart and is used to present the distribution of values in specified ranges.

 Excel provides a few different methods to create a histogram.
-In this article, we’ll show you two different methods and explain the advantages and disadvantages of each method.
+In this article, I’ll show you two different methods and explain the advantages and disadvantages of each method.

 - What is a histogram?

 - How is a histogram different from a column chart?

 - How to create a histogram in Excel with the histogram chart

 - How to create a histogram in Excel using a formula

 So, let’s dive in.

 A histogram is a chart that shows the frequency distribution of a set of values.
 The frequency distribution of these values are arranged into specified ranges known as bins.

 Examples of using a histogram include grouping performance scores into ranges, grouping values into ranges of years, or survey responses grouped into age brackets.
 A histogram is a type of data visualization.